dsersy/polyp-detector/README.md

 ## Running Matlab

-On linux, the external libraries (i.e., the Caffe shared library) need to be in LD_LIBRARY_PATH before Matlab is started.
+On Linux, the external libraries (i.e., the Caffe shared library) need to be in LD_LIBRARY_PATH before Matlab is started.
 To simplify the launch process, we provide a wrapper script that sets the proper library paths, starts Matlab, and executes startup.m script to include external Matlab-side